emsesp/docs/docs/index.md

 ## Key Features

+- Compatible with EMS, EMS+, EMS2, EMS Plus, Logamatic EMS, Junkers 2-wire, Heatronic 3 and 4
+- Supporting over 120 different EMS compatible devices such as thermostats, boilers, heat pumps, mixing units, solar modules, connect modules, ventilation units, switches and more
+- Easy to add external Temperature and Analog sensors that are attached to GPIO pins on the ESP32 board
 - A multi-user, multi-language web interface to change settings and monitor incoming data
-- An advanced console, accessible via Serial/USB or Telnet for more operations and monitoring
+- A simple to use console, accessible via Serial/USB or Telnet for advanced operations and detailed monitoring
 - Native integration with Home Assistant, Domoticz, openHAB and Modbus
 - Easy setup and install with automatic updates
-- Supporting over 120 different EMS compatible devices from thermostats, boilers, heat pumps, mixing units, solar modules from brands as Bosch, Buderus, Nefit, Junkers, Worcester and Sieger
-- Simulate remote thermostats
+- Simulation of remote thermostats
-- Localized to 10 languages, and customizable to change names to your preference
+- Localized to 10 languages, and customizable to rename any device or sensor
-- Extendable via adding external modules or adding your own custom entities directly within the WebUI
+- Extendable by adding own custom EMS entities
+- Expandable via adding user-built external modules
-- A powerful scheduler to automate tasks and trigger events based data changes
+- A powerful Scheduler to automate tasks and trigger events based data changes
 - A Notification service to alert you of important events

 For a full list of features read the [change log](Version-Release-History).

-Play with a [live demo](https://demo.emsesp.org) at `https://demo.emsesp.org`.
-Select your language on the sign-on page and log in with and username and password.
+See a [live demo](https://demo.emsesp.org) at `https://demo.emsesp.org`.
+Select your language on the sign-on page and log in with any username and password.

 <img style="width:75%" src="../_media/screenshot/main-screen.png"></img>